Rogenis/Rogenis/README.md

 ### Qualifications

-- 🎓 Computer Science Student at Universidade Federal do Amazonas (UFAM) - Manaus, Brazil.
+- 🎓 Cursando Ciência da Computação na Universidade Federal do Amazonas (UFAM) - Manaus, Brasil.

 - In graduation, so far, I participated in the SUPER program (Samsung + UFAM) in the Senior Scientific and Technological Initiation Project (ICT-Senior) / Scientific and Technological Initiation in the area of "Engineering of Innovative Software Products".
 Where we developed the "Mining Reviews" tool.